thucnhi-wiedenhofer/wiedendhofer_thucnhi_12_22062022/README.md

 Installation: [npm Jsdoc installation](https://www.npmjs.com/package/jsdoc)
 Not necessary if you have already perform a global install.
-Then, run the command `npm run doc`
+Then, run the command `npm run docs`

 ## Technologies